projectatomic/atomic/docs/atomic-install.1.md

 **--help**
   Print usage statement

+**--display**
+  Display the image's install options and environment variables populated into the install command.
+The install command will not execute if --display is specified.
+If --display is not specified the install command will execute.

 **--name**=""
    Use this name for creating installed content for the container.
 NAME will default to the IMAGENAME if it is not specified.